monkybrain/hacks/giterature/README.md

 # giterature #

-for giterate authors or writers who need help becoming giterate
+for giterate authors or writers who need help becoming giterate (as in literate)

+Uses [giterate](https://github.com/monkybrain/giterate) to continually push updates to github.

 ### dogma ###